Want to know how to study effectively for exams? I’ve got you covered – because I’ve been there!

 Because those exams and finals counted for such a HUGE portion of my final grade.
 I specifically recall one test that made up 50% of my grade… cue panic attack!

-That’s why knowing how to prepare for exams is such an important thing to master early on.
+That’s why knowing how to study and prepare for exams is such an important thing to master early on.

 I’ve covered study tips in some of my previous posts (check out 10 Study Tips for College Students and My Secrets for Getting A’s in College), but I wanted to specifically address those daunting tests you’ll have to face.